The Awful Fate of Melpomenus Jones

-The Awful Fate of Melpomenus Jones is a very short story by Stephen Leacock.
+The Awful Fate of Melpomenus Jones is a short story by Stephen Leacock.
 It was re-published in Literary Lapses in 1910.
 It is read by John Le Mesurier on a 1976 LP What Is Going To Become Of Us All?
-It was made into a short movie by Gerald Potterton in 1983.
+It was made into a short film by Gerald Potterton in 1983.

-It tells the story of a young curate, Melpomenus Jones who could not bear to say goodbye.
+It tells the story of a young curate, Melpomenus Jones, who could not bear to say goodbye.
 He visits some friends and becomes trapped.
 After a couple of weeks he falls into "raging delirium of fever".
 After a month, the angels decided his stay was over, and he died.

-"I would just like to say that I read this for school, I am very upset now.
-I do not suggest reading this for fun, it is too sadly relatable." - Recently Distraught Story Reader.